The Science Olympiad coach’s job is challenging: managing a blend of

-study, lab, and build events, while keeping the students from doing damage!
+study, lab, and build events, while keeping everyone on track!
 NFFS is working to provide a broad range of resources to help your students excel in the flying events.
-We recognize that many head coaches have no experience in flying indoor models, so we want to maximize your team’s chance of success.
+We recognize that many head coaches have no experience in flying indoor models, so we want to guide you in maximizing your team’s chance of success.

+Unlike other SO build events, this is NOT a design event, but rather a flight optimization event.
+Therefore, KITS ARE ALLOWED, and they provide a great starting point for teams that are new to flying events.
+A number of the kit makers on the resources page have excellent instruction manuals, and even online videos of the build process.
 As a coach, be sure to acquire the proper tools for your students, including building boards, knives, glue, winder, torque meter (highly recommended), etc. Most of the kits will include a list of required tools, as does this set of tips from Jeff Englert.

 Third, provide a safe place to build and store the planes.
 Light breezes will destroy these planes, so a plastic bin of appropriate size is important.
 I prefer a bin large enough to store the assembled plane.
 Small chunks of foam can be inserted with hot melt glue, with a slit to capture the motor stick of the plane.
 Having a bin large enough for the assembled plane takes some variability out on the day of the event.

-Finally, as coach, insist on flight logs.
+Finally, as a coach, insist on flight logs.
 While these are required at the contest, just meeting the minimum log requirement is not sufficient for success.
 Every flight should be logged, changing one variable at a time.
 The logs can be studied to find trends and to optimize results.
 The coach, if not involved in the flying sessions, should insist on reviewing the logs with the students weekly, and asking what the students find meaningful in the results.

-To be used for orienting coaches to the 2022-2023 rules, as well as some build and fly guidance.
+To be used for orienting coaches to the 2023–2024 rules, as well as some build and fly guidance.